MrShambles/MrShambles.github.io/code-102-class-03.md

 <details>
   <summary> What is the command to take a snapshot of your changed files?</summary>

-Git creates a snapshot each time you save a changed verison of a project.
+Git creates a snapshot each time you save a changed version of a project.

-Use command *git log* to view commited snapshots.
+Use command *git log* to view committed snapshots.

 </details>